Welcome to Aslanspaw Maine Coons

 Bringing Home Your New Kitten/Cat

 I am often asked the following questions so I decided to add this to my website.
-I will be updating adding and deleting information as new products and/or information become available.
+I will be updating adding and deleting information as new products and/or infor- mation become available.
 The following are suggestions or what I have found beneficial.

-First and really important.
-Print a list of foods, household products and plants that are toxic to cats.
+• First and really important - Print a list of foods, household products and plants that are toxic to cats.

-Some kittens will chew on electrical cords when they start teething (adult teeth come in around 5-6 months).
+• Some kittens will chew on electrical cords when they start teething (adult teeth come in around 5-6 months).
 Bitter Apple is a great spray with a really bitter taste.
 Works for plants too.
 Large plastic tubing to go over wires are another idea.

-Get your pet spayed/neutered between 5-8 months of age.
+• Get your pet spayed/neutered between 5-8 months of age.
 No later than 8 unless there is a health issue which the cat would be under veterinarian care.
 Males and females will spray once the hormones hit.
 Females can get open or closed pyometra and it can be fatal.
 Males can become aggressive or loose weight and coat.
 Both can get stud tail.

-Do NOT get the FIP vaccination.
+• Do NOT get the FIP vaccination.
 Just don't.

-Get the Rabies Purevax.
+• Get the Rabies Purevax.
 It is a safer vaccination.

 I. Supplies

-You can get a plastic tub from WalMart and cut an
+You can get a plastic tub from WalMart and cut an opening at one end.

-opening at one end.
-Allow at least 8" above the bottom
+Allow at least 8" above the bottom when you cut.

-Dump the enough litter to fill the tub
+Dump enough litter to fill between 1/3 and 1/2 of the litter pan.

-Sterilize with ¼ cup of vinegar or Clorox with hot water
+To sterilize your litter pan use ¼ cup of vinegar or Clorox with hot water

-using the litter for about 3 weeks.
+World's Best Litter, use the litter for about 3 weeks and then sterilize.

-Do NOT place litterbox near the cat/kitten’s water or food.
+Do NOT place litter box near the cat/kitten’s water or food.

 b.
 Kitty Litter

 This is VERY important.
 DO NOT use clumping litter until the Kitten is at least 8 months old.
 Kittens tend to eat and play with things that they should not.
 If your kitten eats clumping litter, they kitten could suffocate when the litter clumps in its throat.
-World’s Best Litter has advertised that this will not
+World’s Best Litter has advertised that this will not happen with their brand because it does clump and it will dissolve.

 Adult – World’s Best, Fresh Step, Special Kitty.
-I use World's Best and it is flushable according to the company.
+I use World's Best and it is flush-able according to the company.
 I have septic tank and I have not had a problem flushing it down.

 c.
 Feeding Dishes 3 – 6 Stainless steel dishes.